aaronpkelly/aaronpkelly.github.io/_posts/Tools i am trialling or want to try.md

 ripgrep - it's grep, but written in Rust, wants to be the fastest grep of all

-zipgrep - search inside zip archives!F
+zipgrep - search inside zip archives!

 # want to try